AvantiBuche/CreatingVectorDB_FAISS/README.md

 10. import FAISS
     - create vector database using faiss
 11. perform similar search with Query and customize results using top K

+# CHROMA DB

+When working with huge documents (thousands or millions of chunks) in ChromaDB, giving proper IDs is very important for:

+Avoiding duplicates

+Updating specific chunks

+Tracking document sources

+Deleting specific documents

+Production-scale RAG systems

+# Why IDs Matter in Large Documents

+## In ChromaDB:

+Each vector must have a unique ID

+If you reuse an ID → it overwrites existing data

+For huge documents → you need structured ID strategy